pousse-cafe/pousse-cafe.github.io/documentation.md

 implemented by extending the `Repository<A, K, D>` class where

 - `A` is the Aggregate's type,
-- `K` is the type of
-the Aggregate's key and
+- `K` is the type of the Aggregate's ID and
 - `D` the type of Aggregate's attributes.

 Repository's role is to